 Introduction to Intrusion Prevention System Interview Questions

 The intrusion prevention system can be defined as the tool or software that prohibits malicious network packets to make any changes in the existing system.
-The sole purpose of the existence of this technology is to ensure that any harmful traffic that may lead to making any hazardous changes in the system should not be allowed to get executed.
+The sole purpose of this technology’s existence is to ensure that any harmful traffic that may lead to making any hazardous changes in the system should not be allowed to get executed.
 Coming to the interview point, in order to crack any interview for the position in SOC, the candidate must be proficient with the tools like firewall, IPS, IDS, SIEM other technology.
 In this article, we will be focusing on the different types of interview questions that are asked very often on the Intrusion prevention system.
-Below are the questions that are very common or can be considered as sure shot questions while appearing in the interview for a role in SOC.
+Below are the very common questions or can be considered as sure shot questions while appearing in the interview for a role in SOC.

 When we talk about questions based on the Intrusion detection system, there can be two types of questions: directly pointes to IPS and indirectly linked with IPS.
 In the list below, we will be focusing on both kinds of questions.